frossm/rpncalc/mdbook/src/Chapters/HighLevelUsage.md

 # High Level Usage

 RPNCalc is a command line application that must be run from a console / command prompt.
 Executing it with a `-h` (or `-?`) switch, or starting the program and entering the `h` (or `help` or `?`) command will display the in-program help page.
-This page lists all of the commands and operands that can be used, but it is fairly terse  This can be viewed at the bottom of the `Introduction Chapter` of this guide.
+This page lists all of the commands and operands that can be used, but it is fairly terse  This can be also viewed at the bottom of the `Introduction Chapter` of this guide.
 This document is meant as a more comprehensive guide.

 There are various command line switches that can be used when starting the program as are detailed in the `Command Line Options Chapter`.
 They generally exist so that aliases can be used to control several key parameters, most likely the `-l StackName` switch.